timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 The main example is intentionally common: a searchable catalog screen.

-I start with a simple list and add requirements one by one: local search, filters, empty state, remote loading, pagination, and retry.
+I start with a simple list and add requirements one by one: local search, filters, empty state, remote loading, and pagination.
 The point is not the screen itself, but how each requirement changes the relationship between UI elements, state, and asynchronous work.

 You can read the post without opening the code, but the companion [`ui-architecture-study` repository](https://github.com/timurgilfanov/ui-architecture-study) follows the same main sequence.
 If you want to inspect code while reading, open the numbered `examples/` folders.
 For example, `examples/01-state-in-view` matches the first stage, `examples/03-async-search-udf` matches the async-search stage, and `examples/04-pagination-coordination` contains the guarded UDF ViewModel and actor/reducer responses to pagination coordination.